gatesphere/jliquid/README.md

 To do
 -----
-  - Restructure: OO-hierarchy, reduce code replication
-  - Function Classes: references to parent (to support out, die, detach, error, etc.)
+  - I/O methods -> out, error, die, detach
   - More tests